Oiroizoi/evolvinator/README.md

 # Evolvinator
 This program applies phonological changes to predict the development of historical words.
-It currently includes Old English to Modern English, Old English to Modern Scots, Classical Latin to Modern French, Classical Latin to Modern Portuguese, and Classical Latin to Modern Spanish.\
+It currently includes Old English to Modern English, Old English to Modern Scots, Classical Latin to Modern French, Classical Latin to Modern Portuguese, Classical Latin to Modern Spanish, and Ancient Greek to Modern Greek.\
 \
 You can try it [here](https://oiroizoi.github.io/evolvinator/).

 ## Input instructions

-### Old English
+### Ancient Greek
-- Enter an Old English word, using standard diacritics (i.e., dots for palatalization and macrons for long vowels).
-- If the Old English word's spelling does not reflect its pronunciation, modify your input to match the pronunciation.
-For example, enter "ġung" for _geong_ [juŋg].
-- Select the syllable on which the primary stress falls.
+- Enter an Ancient Greek word.
+You can enter the original word or its romanization.
+(Greek-script inputs will be automatically converted to Latin-script).
+- Mark all long vowels and accents.
+If a diphthong or vowel digraph is accented, the accent mark should go on the second element (e.g., "āí", "oû").
+- Use a dieresis (¨) to indicate that an "i" or "y" is pronounced separately from the preceding vowel.
 - Choose the appropriate part of speech.
-For present participles, select "Conjugated verb".
-- Predicted outcomes are more accurate for single-stem words than for compounds.
-For better results, enter each component of a compound word separately.

 ### Classical Latin
 - Enter a Latin word, marking all long vowels with macrons.
 - Use "u" for the vowel /u/ and "v" for the consonant /w/.